 Create Shutdown Restart Shortcuts or Tiles in Windows 8

 If you think that is too many clicks for an activity you do frequently, you can simply create a shortcut to shutdown or restart, on your Windows 8 desktop and give it a nice icon.
-You can see more on how to do this here.
 Once the shortcut is created, you can drag and pin it to your taskbar.

 You can also right-click on the desktop shortcuts and select Send to Start.
 This will display the shortcut as a Tile on your Windows 8 start screen.